SalixBabylonica/vanillajs-2-afternoon/vanilla-mouse-party/README.md

 ### Summary

-In this step we'll start our interval by creating an event listener that will listen for our mouse to move into the browser window.
+In this vent listener that will listen for our mouse to move into the browser window.

 ### Instructions